x0rz/phishing_catcher/README.md

 Catch possible phishing domains in near real time by looking for suspicious TLS certificate issuances reported to the [Certificate Transparency Log (CTL)](https://www.certificate-transparency.org/) via the [CertStream](https://certstream.calidog.io/) API.
 "Suspicious" issuances are those whose domain name scores beyond a certain threshold based on a configuration file.

-This is just a working PoC, feel free to contribute and tweak the code to fit your needs 👍
+This is just a working PoC.
+Feel free to contribute and tweak the code to fit your needs. 👍

 ![Screencast of example usage.](https://i.imgur.com/4BGuXkR.gif)